 Xavier University Undergraduate and Graduate Catalog 2019-2020

-The School of Education offers teacher licensure programs, approved by the State of Ohio Board of Regents, for early childhood, middle childhood, secondary education, which includes multi-age, adolescent to young adult, intervention specialist (mild/moderate, moderate/intensive, gifted/talented [graduate program only], and early childhood intervention specialist) teaching, as well as American Montessori Society certification in Montessori preprimary and primary teaching.
-In addition, students can acquire a license at the graduate level for all secondary licensure areas, reading, counseling, administration and special education.
+The School of Education offers teacher licensure programs, approved by the State of Ohio Department of Higher Education, for early childhood, middle childhood, multi-age, adolescent to young adult (secondary), intervention specialist (mild/moderate, moderate/intensive, gifted/talented [program only], and early childhood intervention specialist) teaching, as well as American Montessori Society certification in Montessori preprimary and primary teaching.
+In addition, students can acquire a license at the graduate level for reading, counseling, administration and special education.

 Teacher Education Program

 Steps for Admission and Continual Progress for Licensure in the Following Programs:

 - Middle Childhood

 - Special Education